zimaxnet/aimcs-frontend/README.md

 - **Automated builds and deployments** via GitHub Actions
 - **Environment variables** are injected at build time for Vite
-- **Azure Web App** is configured with the correct OpenAI endpoint, API key, and deployment name
+- **Azure Web App** is configured with the correct AI Foundry endpoint, API key, and deployment name
+- **Backend Container App** is deployed separately and integrated via environment variables
+- **Static file serving** configured to serve from `dist` directory

 ## Authentication with Microsoft Entra External ID (CIAM)